tomByrer/jsperf-tutorial/README.md

 ## Usage

-1. Add bookmarklet manually to your bookmarks toolbar: `javascript:(function(){var%20e=document.createElement("SCRIPT");e.type="text/javascript";e.src="https://rawgithub.com/tomByrer/jsperf-tutorial/master/jsperf-tutorial.js";document.getElementsByTagName("body")[0].appendChild(e)})();`
+1. Add bookmarklet manually to your bookmarks toolbar: `javascript:(function(){var%20e=document.createElement("SCRIPT");e.type="text/javascript";e.src="//tombyrer.github.io/jsperf-tutorial/jsperf-tutorial.js";document.getElementsByTagName("body")[0].appendChild(e)})();`
 (For Android, you might have to `%20` for an actual space.)
 2. Go to the [add new test page | http://jsperf.com/](http://jsperf.com), or enter `/edit` after an existing test.
 3. Run bookmarklet from your toolbar.
-4. After a few seconds, at the upper-right hand corner of the page, you'll see a "Run tutorial." banner.
-Click there to run the tutorial.
+4. After a few seconds, at the upper-right hand corner of the page, you'll see a "Run tutorial" banner.
+Click there, then you should see a modal popup, highlighting a field.
 Use the [Enter] key or the [Next] button to step though the tutorial.

+Tested on Windows Firefox, Chrome, IE10.

 ## Helping